ivan-cukic/latex-other-coder/README.md

 Syntax
 ------

-The main idea behind this package is to allow *visual* notations in the code and to convert them to a nice representation for printing.
+The main idea
+is to allow *visual* annotations in the code and to convert them to a nice representation for printing.
 I don't like having to say "highlight lines from 8-12".
 It is error prone,